 - Severe allergy is on the increase in Australia.
-One in ten Australian infants, and one in twenty children have a food allergy.^{1,2} Allergies to other things such as insect stings, medication, latex and exercise also affect children.
+One in ten Australian infants, and one in twenty children have a food allergy.
+Allergies to other things such as insects such as bees, ticks and ants, some medication, latex and exercise also affect children.

 - Allergic reactions can be mild to moderate, or severe (anaphylaxis).

 - Anaphylaxis can be rapid in onset and commonly occurs within 20 minutes to two hours after eating the food or being in contact with the allergen, so students need to be able to recognise the signs and symptoms and respond by seeking an adult's help.

 - Ninety percent of food allergic reactions are caused by the common allergy causing foods.
 These are:

 - peanut

 - tree nuts (e.g. walnuts, almonds, cashews, pistachios, pecans)

 - egg

 - milk (dairy)

 - fish

 - crustacea (e.g. prawns)

 - molluscs (e.g. oysters)

 - sesame

 - soy

 - wheat

-- Some of these foods are commonly consumed at school while others may in schools in lesser quantities.
+- Some of these foods are commonly consumed on school grounds and sold in school canteens while others may be in schools in lesser quantities.
 Strategies to reduce the risk of exposure and to avoid these allergens need to be understood by all staff and students.

 - There is no cure for food allergies, therefore, avoidance of the food is the only way to prevent an allergic reaction.
-The student with the food or insect allergy has many age appropriate

-- strategies to help increase safety.
-All staff and students need to be aware of how to reduce risk of an allergic reaction by putting safety strategies in place such as washing hands after eating something your friend is allergic to, not sharing food with students with food allergy, and wearing footwear when outside to avoid insect stings. - The personal and social skills that protect and promote students own and others' health and wellbeing around allergens include: - expressing needs and feelings, - negotiating, - respecting others, and - making safe decisions. - These are the building blocks that also promote learning and affect a students' capacity to succeed academically.
-The primary years are crucial times to start explicitly teaching these skills. - It has long been recognised that engaging the broader school community enhances the effectiveness of the delivery of the Health and Physical Education curriculum.
-The Whole-school Enrichment Activities (see page 8) in this resource provide a range of ideas on how to enhance the school environment to promote safer behaviours and attitudes in regard to allergies. - In the primary years, parents and guardians are the most important influence in a child's life and increasing parental/guardian awareness of allergies and strategies to avoid triggers should be considered as part of a whole school allergy safety program.
-At Home Activities and Parent/Guardian Information Sheets in this resource will assist with this. - 1.
-Osborne et al. Prevalence of challenge proven IgE-mediated food allergy using population-based sampling and predetermined challenge criteria in infants.
+The student with the food or insect allergy has many age-appropriate strategies to help increase safety.
+All staff and students need to be aware of how to reduce the risk of an allergic reaction by putting safety strategies in place such as washing hands after eating something your friend is allergic to and not sharing food with students with food allergy and for students with insect allergy, wearing footwear when outside to avoid insect stings. - The personal and social skills that protect and promote students own and others' health and wellbeing around allergens include: - expressing needs and feelings, - negotiating, - respecting others, and - making safe decisions. - These are the building blocks that also promote learning and affect a student's capacity to succeed academically.
+The secondary years are crucial times to start explicitly teaching these skills. - It has long been recognised that the broader school environment enhances the effectiveness of the delivery of the Health and Physical Education curriculum.
+The Whole-school Enrichment Activities (see page 9) in this resource provide a range of ideas on how to enhance the school environment to promote safer behaviours and attitudes in regard to allergies.
+Parent/Guardian Information Sheets in this resource will assist with a comprehensive approach.

+1. Osborne et al. Prevalence of challenge proven IgE-mediated food allergy using population-based sampling and predetermined challenge criteria in infants.
 J Allergy Clin Immunolol.
-2011: 127(3): 668-676 - 2.
-Sasaki et al. Prevalence of clinic-defined food allergy in early adolescence: The SchoolNuts study.
+2011: 127(3): 668-676

+2. Sasaki et al. Prevalence of clinic-defined food allergy in early adolescence: The SchoolNuts study.
 J Allergy Clin Immunol.
 2018: 141(1):391-398

-Why use Be a MATE: an allergy awareness resource for primary years?
+Why use Be a MATE: an allergy awareness resource for secondary years?

-• It links to the Australian Curriculum.
+• It links to the Australian Curriculum: